pobrei/sunride/docs/code-quality.md

 # Code Quality Tools

-This document outlines the code quality tools and processes used in the RideWeather Planner project.
+This document outlines the code quality tools and processes used in the SunRide project.

 ## Prettier